First Time Travelers

 Where is Hida?

 The Hida region covers the northern half of Gifu Prefecture and is known for its abundant nature and traditional culture.
-It's home to some of Gifu's—and indeed Kansai's—most popular destinations including Takayama, Shirakawa-go and Hida Furukawa.
+It's home to some of Gifu's—and indeed central Japan's—most popular destinations including Takayama, Shirakawa-go and Hida Furukawa.

 Hida Furukawa is located in Hida City to the far north along the Toyama border.
 It's served by the region's main Hida-Furukawa Station, located near the charming, old town area of Hida Furukawa.